 Now that I’m working in cybersecurity, I have my sights set on earning my CompTIA Security+ certification.
 I want to be able to analyze network structures, test security measures like firewalls and software permissions, uncover potential weaknesses, and run diagnostics on information changes.
 I believe Cybrary’s Security+ course will position me for success and I’m excited to leverage their tools and resources.

-"Becoming part of the Cybrary community was a total game changer.
-Cybrary was instrumental in helping me break into cybersecurity, despite having no prior IT experience or security-related degree".
+"The community was a total game changer.
+Cybrary was instrumental for me breaking into cybersecurity."